 FAQ’s | Get Rid of AntsHow Does Ant Killer Work?

 Mainly it depends on the type of ant killer.
 Different ant killers have various ways, but the most common is through internal means.
 Bait ant killer works when ingested by the ant.
-Because of this ingestion, the internal system of ant gets damaged, and eventually, the ant will die.
+Because of this ingestion, the ant’s internal system gets damaged, and eventually, the ant will die.
 Some ant killers work by suffocating the ants or by dehydrating them.

 Can I Make Ant Killer with Borax at home?